shishiAPCS/shishiapcs.github.io/tools.md

 #### Prompts 咒语

-* 查单词并放入markdown表格
+* 查单词并生成markdown表格
 ```
 I want you to act like an English teacher.
 You’ll need to explain some words or phrases for me in the format I provide later.
 All the words or phrases you need to explain are in “”.
 I’ll also give you a context, so you can have a better understanding, the contnext would be in {}.
-Now, you need to make a markdown table for me, out put as a code block like ``` ```, so i can copy.
+Now, you need to make a markdown table for me, out put as a code block, so i can copy.
 The table has 4 columns, the first column is the words or phrases needed to be explained, the second column is the English meaning for the words or phrases in the context I provide, the third column is the equivelent chinese expression, the forth column is one real life example sentence that has the same meaning as in the context I provide.

 Here are the phrases for you “生词放这里”,{语境放这里。句子，讲座都行}
 ```